athina-edu/athina/README.md

 3. Copy your tests inside your new folder's tests directory (e.g., [tests](config-examples/tests)).

-4. Run athina manually or place it into a cron.
+4. Run athina via command line (if you are not using the one-click-run variant).
     * Testing your config assignment (this won't save or send anything to Canvas):
     `athina-cli --config /path/to/config/folder --verbose --simulate`
     * Testing your config assignment for a specific student: